 Vicki E. Alger

 Vicki E. (Murray) Alger is a Research Fellow at the Independent Institute and Senior Fellow and Director of the Women for School Choice Project at the Independent Womens Forum.
-She is currently working on a book for the Independent Institute examining the 30-year history of the U.S. Department of Education.
+She is the author of the book Failure: The Federal Misedukation of Americas Children (Independent Institute, June 2016).

 In 2008, Dr. Algers research inspired the introduction of the most school choice bills in California historyfive in alland her research was used as part of the successful legal defense of the countrys first tax-credit scholarship program in the U.S. Supreme Court in 2011 (Garriott v.
 Winn Arizona).
 Dr. Algers research and commentary on education policy have been widely published and cited in leading public-policy outlets such as Harvard Universitys Program on Education Policy and Governance, Education Week and the Chronicle of Higher Education, in addition to national news media outlets, including The Wall Street Journal, Investors Business Daily, Forbes.com, Fortune, Human Events, La Opinión, and the Los Angeles Times.
 She has also appeared on the Fox News Channel, local ABC, CBS, NBC, and PBS affiliates, as well as news radio programs across the country.